KennyProgrammer/Force/.github/log/Force-Log.md

 	- AssetsBrowser: Restore and redo the search filter.
 Complete AssetsBrowser.
 	- Networking: Add raw Curl library for downloading files from urls.
 Editor: Add DialogCheckUpdates for checking Force updates, for now just dialog with out cheking itself.
 	- AssetsBrowser: Fixed bugs with reimporing assets, redraw asset table, and with creating folders with the same name.
+	- ParticleSystem: Start to work on Force particle system.
+Add ParticleSystemComponent, and restore the old ParticleSystem class.
+	- ParticleSystem: Serialize/Deserialize ParticleSystemComponent.
+Add opportunity to set the sprite on particle.
+	- ParticleSystem: Add playing state of particles, add simulation particle with specific time, add more function for emit particle without changing its properties by system.
+	- Scripting: Add ParticleSystem component and Particle classes, for C#, and implement C++ API to C#.
+Add GameObject_GetComponent function.

 **0.3.10:**
     - Editor: Fixed couples bugs with project system reopening project, and physics colliders.